Local. Nonprofit. Investigative.

 Aspen Journalism has been determined by the Internal Revenue Service to be an exempt organization under Section 501(c) (3) of the Internal Revenue Code, and donations are tax-deductible to the full extent allowed by law.

 meeting high standards of investigative journalism;

 Denise Jurgens, Reese Henry & Co., accounting

 Aspen Journalism’s work is available under a Creative Commons License and our guidelines.

 You can republish our articles and graphics for free (without any cost to you), but:

-- If you’re republishing online, you have to link to us and to include all of the links in the story.
+if you’re republishing online, you have to link to us and include all of the links in the story;

-- And we also appreciate it when you tag our work with an editor's note that says “Aspen Journalism is an independent nonprofit news organization working in the local public interest and publishing at www.AspenJournalism.org,” and include a link.
+you have to tag our work with an editor's note that says “Aspen Journalism is an independent nonprofit news organization.
+See www.AspenJournalism.org,” and include a link.